poolik/bench9000/readme.md

 ## Implementations

-The default configuration includes common Ruby implementations which are expected to be found in `rbenv`.
+The default configuration includes common Ruby implementations which are expected to be found in `~/.rbenv/versions` by default (so maybe installed by `ruby-build`) but this configured by setting the `RUBIES_DIR` environment variable.

 * `1.8.7-p375`
 * `1.9.3-p551`